View our Covid-19 Response Learn More- Click to Dismiss

 Let us know about your experience on our site.
 Use the link below to submit your thoughts.

-When an Out-of-State Placement is Necessary
+When an Out-of-State Placement is Necessary as Determined by the IEP Team:

 Funds generated through the weighting plan for special education instructional services can be used to provide special education instruction in out-of-state placements.
 Itinerant instructional services and special education consultant services shall utilize special education support service funds for out-of-state placements.

-Determining Out-of-State Placement
+Determining Out-of-State Placement by an IEP Team

 The IEP team must: